Lion's Mane Mushroom Benefits, Uses, Recipes and Side Effects - Dr. Axe

 The danger of ischemic injury (damage caused by a lack of blood flow) to neurons is also of significance when you’re talking about brain damage and disease.
 In laboratory tests conducted in Taiwan, lion’s mane mushroom has been shown to help prevent this type of injury.

-Taking lion’s mane supplements has also been found to have potentially protective effects on the spread of Parkinson’s disease, another neurodegenerative disorder, according to animal research published in the Journal of Translational Medicine.
+Taking lion’s mane supplements has also been found to have potentially protective effects on the spread of Parkinson’s disease in animal models as well.

 While this research is still in its infancy and has not progressed to large-scale human trials in most cases, the consistent effect lion’s mane mushroom has been found to have on brain cells should not be ignored.